mongodb/mongo-cxx-driver/etc/releasing.md

 ### ... on the `master` branch

-Check out the `post-release-changes` branch created before.
+Check out the `post-release-changes` branch created before editing and generating documentation.

 Ensure `[Unreleased]` is removed from the recently released section.
 Ensure the contents of the recently released section match the published release notes.